nisha-01/nisha-01/README.md

 # Hi 👋, I'm Nisha Aglave

-## About Me
-I am a **Software Engineer** at **Benchmark IT Solutions**, with a passion for data science and AI.
-I specialize in building robust machine learning pipelines, automating document processing, and implementing scalable solutions.
-Eager to continuously learn new technologies and enhance my skill set.

-### 🌱 Currently Learning:
-- Artificial Intelligence
-- Machine Learning
-- Generative AI
-- Data Science
+I’m a **Software Engineer** working in the Generative AI team at **Benchmark IT Solutions**.
+With expertise in Machine Learning, Data Science, and Generative AI, I’m passionate about leveraging AI to solve complex problems.
+I’m known for being hardworking, honest, and always eager to learn and grow in the field of technology.

 ## Technical Skills:
 - **Programming Languages**: Python, C++, C, SQL
 - **Visualization Tools**: Tableau, Power BI
 - **Cloud Platforms**: AWS
-- **Version Control**: DevOps: Git, Docker, Kubernetes, Terraform
+- **Version Control**: Git, Docker, Kubernetes, Terraform
 - **Database**: PostgreSQL

 ## Experience:

 **Benchmark IT Solutions**, Pune, Maharashtra
 **Associate Software Engineer – GenAI Team**

-Jun 2024 – Present
-- Developed a comprehensive, automated document processing pipeline utilizing OpenAI's GPT-4 and GPT-3.5 models for efficient document categorization and field extraction.
-- Built a scalable batch document OCR processing pipeline using Google Document AI, leveraging concurrent processing, increased accuracy by 25%, and improved the efficiency of prompt engineering and rule-based logic.
+**Project: Video Face Matching**
+Description:
+Developed a face recognition system for KYC verification, enabling users to access their KYC documents and history through facial identity matching.
+The system solved the problem of secure, automated identity verification using stored face embeddings.

+Key Contributions:
+-Implemented face detection and embedding with MTCNN and Facenet.
+-Developed real-time face matching and document retrieval systems.
+-Ensured smooth user approval based on KYC verification.

+Technologies Used: OpenCV, MTCNN, Facenet, Python, PostgreSQL.

+Results/Impact:
+-Achieved 95% accuracy in face matching.
+-Automated KYC verification, reducing manual processing time.

+**Project-AI Tool For Therapy Session**
+Description:
+This project automates the analysis of therapy sessions by transcribing recordings using Google’s API, summarizing key points with a Crew AI agent and OpenAI's GPT-4 model, and extracting future plans.
+It also uses BERT for sentiment analysis to assess the patient’s emotional state.

+Key Contributions:
+-Developed transcription and summarization pipelines using GPT-4.
+-Implemented sentiment analysis with BERT.
+-Extracted key insights and future plans for therapists.

+Technologies Used: Google API, Crew AI, OpenAI GPT-4, BERT, Python

+Results/Impact:
+-Streamlined therapy session analysis, improving workflow efficiency and insights.

+**Document Extraction**
+Description:
+This project focused on automating the extraction and categorization of legal documents, including PDFs, images, and DOC files.
+The process involved OCR using Google Document AI, followed by categorization and information extraction using Crew AI and an LLM.
+The goal was to streamline the handling of legal documents for faster processing and better organization.

+Key Contributions:
+-Developed the LangFlow, enabling seamless integration of the project’s various components.
+-Collaborated closely with the team to implement OCR, categorization, and extraction processes.
+-Contributed to optimizing workflows and ensuring smooth communication across different project stages.

+Technologies Used:- Langflow,Langchain Google Document AI, Crew AI, LLM, Python

+Results/Impact:
+-Enhanced team collaboration and reduced the time spent on manual document processing by automating categorization and extraction.

 **Globitas Doctor**, Pune, Maharashtra
 **Data Scientist**